-- *Need for the financial education at schools
+- *Need for the financial and economic education at schools

 A Social Contribution Initiative that Utilizes the Management Resources of Our Core Businesses

-Financial Education Promoted by Mizuho Fosters Children's Capacity to Live
+Financial and Economic Education Promoted by Mizuho Fosters Children's Capacity to Live

 To "refine their own lifestyles and sense of values" includes a broad range of elements from morality such as the importance of "trust" in our social life and the nurturing of a work ethic and an occupational perspective to the appropriate use of financial services and protecting ourselves from multiple debts and financial crimes.

-As described above, the big feature of financial education is that, with money as the starting point, it approaches a diversity of matters from various perspectives.
-As our economic and social environments become increasingly diverse and complex, we might refer to financial education as education to foster each person's skills to live.
+As described above, the big feature of financial and economic education is that, with money as the starting point, it approaches a diversity of matters from various perspectives.
+As our economic and social environments become increasingly diverse and complex, we might refer to financial and economic education as education to foster each person's skills to live.

 Based on the idea of deepening people's understanding of financial mechanisms from a younger age so that they can live as independent consumers in an increasingly complex and globalized society, Mizuho continues to undertake financial and economic education in the two areas of "elementary and secondary education" and "higher education."